ni/systemlink-client-docs/examples/message/send_receive/README.md

 ================================

-This is a simple example console application demonstrating how to use the SystemLink Message client API to send and receive messages between sessions.
+This is a simple example console application demonstrating how to use the SystemLink Message Client API to send and receive messages between sessions.

-Additional message client examples are available in the [root message examples directory](..).
+Additional message Client examples are available in the [root message examples directory](..).

 Running the Example